-Volume records describe the space available on direct access volumes and give error statistics for tape volumes, and describe data spaces in a VSAM catalog.
+Volume records describe the space available on direct access volumes and give error statistics for tape volumes.
 This information can be used by IFHSTATR or by user written routines that address problems of volume deterioration (defective tracks) and space fragmentation.
 (See "IFHSTATR" in OS/VS Utilities, GC35-0005.)